mezis/mezis.github.com/_drafts/learning-part-1.md

-which means our accuracy on the very first attempt is **55.7%**: our predictor would be accurate slightly over half the time; which means that a property a user would enquire would be ranked above a property they wouldn't slightly over half the time.
+which means our accuracy on the very first attempt is **55.7%**: our predictor would be accurate slightly over half the time; which means that a property a user would enquire about would be ranked above a property they wouldn't slightly over half the time.

 That doesn't sound too fantastic, but for a machine learning engine on human